iav0207/advent-of-code/2020/day_08/README.md

 Spec https://adventofcode.com/2020/day/8

-Fixing a program for a simple turing machine to make it eventually halt.
+Desc Fixing a program for a simple turing machine to make it eventually halt.

 Execution